How we govern the group

 Nomination Committee Report

-The Board adopted the QCA Corporate Governance Code 2018 (the QCA Code) on 25 June 2019 pursuant to Rule 26 of the AIM rules and a summary of our approach is set out on pages 67 to 70.
-The following section outlines how the Group fully complies with the QCA Code and how the Board and Committees operate.
+The Board adopted the QCA Corporate Governance Code 2018 (the QCA Code) on 25 June 2019 pursuant to Rule 26 of the AIM rules.
+During the financial year, the QCA issued a new 2023 Code, effective for periods commencing on or after 1 April 2024.
+Our reporting this year is under the 2023 Code as early adopters.
+The following section outlines how the Group complies with the QCA Code and how the Board and Committees operate.

 Our approach